spellshape/cli/docs/versioned_docs/version-v0.25.2/contributing/01-contributing.md

 ## Using this repo

-Review existing [Ignite CLI issues](https://github.com/ignite/cli/issues) to see if your question has already been asked and answered.
+Review existing [Spellshape CLI issues](https://github.com/spellshape/cli/issues) to see if your question has already been asked and answered.

 - To provide feedback, file an issue and provide generous details to help us understand how we can make it better.
 - To provide a fix, make a direct contribution.
 If you're not a member or maintainer, fork the repo and then submit a pull request (PR) from your forked repo to the `main` branch.